jubbp/EM-COMM-PJ/AREDN.md

 the the website to check if your node is on the map.
 Only to find that there's nothing there.

-The follow must be done to show on the map.
+The following must be done to show on the map.

-- You must enter your lat and log into the nad interface.
+- You must enter your lat and log into the node interface.
 - You must link to the greater AREDN network in some way.
-This ia probably going to be by a tunnel or by and RF link if you are locky enough to have one nearby.
+This ia probably going to be by a tunnel or by and RF link if you are lucky enough to have one nearby.

 ## What can we do on ARDEN networks